jbr-robotics/uncertainty-control-slam/docs/cartographer_important_parameters.md

 - Resolution of the ‘high/low_resolution’ map in meters.
 [source](https://qiita.com/devemin/items/1184d7fc32656b10288e)
+- [This guide](https://web.archive.org/web/20240302164357/https://daily-tech.hatenablog.com/entry/2019/11/25/062304) and [Viam Cartographer](https://docs.viam.com/services/slam/cartographer/) DOES NOT mention these parameters.

-Opinion: Map resolution is the core element in balancing between map quality and performance.
-However, it is assumed that it firsly set to some small value (store maps in high resolution) and then, once other parameters are tuned, it can be gradually increased.
+Opinion: Map resolution seems to be the core element for the map quality.
+However, user experience shows that it is not critical to set it properly.

 ---